How to Keep Up Your Yoga Practice While Traveling

 When on the road, there are all sorts of distractions that make it easy to forgo your yoga practice.
 But, with the right yoga clothing, having nothing to wear doesn’t have to be one of them.
 Many yoga clothes are made with high-tech fibers that allow them to be laundered and dried quickly – even in a hotel sink.

-Here’s what to pack for yoga while traveling:
+Here’s all you need to pack for yoga while traveling:

-• 1 yoga outfit with a hot yoga pant and stretchy yoga top that can double as comfortable traveling clothing
+• 1 yoga outfit (pant and stretchy yoga top) that can double as comfortable traveling clothing

-• travel yoga mat to protect you from dirty surfaces as well as give your feet and hands something to grip
+• A travel yoga mat to protect you from dirty surfaces and give your feet and hands something to grip

 A Little Yoga Is Better Than None